TritonDataCenter/rfd/rfd/0035/README.md

 we can find an acceptable way to use the CLS/AsyncListener/AsyncWrap/AsyncHooks functionality.
 This depends somewhat on which version of node we'll be shipping too.
 The current state of affairs follows...

+### Advantages of Option B

+It's hard to overstate how much less intrusive Option B is vs Option A for existing code.
+For Option A: *a lot* of functions need to have to be modified including *a lot* of function prototypes.
+This is required because when we currently have a handler(req, res, next) for an endpoint, that handler often does not pass the `req` object to the backend that's actually going to deal with the request.
+In those cases, we need to modify all functions that the handler calls, and all functions that those functions call until `req` is passed to every function that might ever need to make an outbound request to handle the request or might perform any local work (which is basically everything).

+Changing so many functions across so many files is both tedious and dangerous.
+It also makes the code more brittle since any additional function that gets added may accidentally break tracing if it doesn't pass the `req` through everywhere.
+The `req` is needed since that's the object we've got the span context tied too (since we need one for each request we're handling).

+With Option B we can avoid all these modifications.
+The modifications to existing code and new code are very minimal.
+Most likely this will require the addition of less than 10 lines of code plus modification of some includes.
+The rest of the code will not be modified and it should be much easier to avoid accidentally introducing new bugs.

 #### node v0.10